Sleep Apnea & Snoring

-Sleep apnea may be diagnosed by a physical examination, review of family and medical history, and a sleep study.
-Patients may be referred to a sleep specialist to perform a sleep study test.
+We are able to diagnose sleep apnea by a physical examination, review of family and medical history, and a sleep study.
+Our dentists at NW Heights Dental may refer you for a sleep study test.
 A polysomnogram (PSG) is the most common sleep study test for diagnosing sleep apnea.
 A PSG records brain activity, eye movements, heart rate and blood pressure.
 It also records the amount of oxygen in the blood and air movement in the lungs during breathing and snoring.

 Types Of Sleep Apnea

 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 It occurs when the soft tissue at the back of the throat closes, blocking or obstructing the airway.

 The airway remains open in central sleep apnea, but the brain does not send signals to the muscles involved in breathing.

 Mixed sleep apnea combines aspects of the obstructive and central types of apnea.
 A common warning sign of sleep apnea is snoring, especially when there is random gasps or lack of breathing in the middle of your sleeping.

 Treatment For Sleep Apnea